Rishabh-Bajpai/Photo-to-G-code/README.md

 	20.Enjoy!!!

-#compatibility details
+Compatibility details

 	1. Matlab 2016, *64 bit
 	2. Resolution 1920*1080
 	3. ED from SolidWorks (the software will perfectly work on any ED, but currently it is made for SolidWorks only)

-#Limited features
+Limited features

 	Some features are kept limited to improve the performance, for enabling these feature, more computations are required
 	1. highly complex ED

-#Copywrite issue
+Copywrite issue

 	The software is only for education/research purpose, it is not allowed to modify, add or delete any files for any other purpose